William Breeze: Current 93

 Breeze has also appeared live as a member of Current 93, an experimental music group founded by David Tibet.
-His first appearance with the band was on the 3rd of May 1997 at the Union Chapel in London where Breeze first met John Balance of Coil, Balance also appearing onstage with the band.
+His first appearance with the band was on the 3rd of May 1997 at the Union Chapel in London, where Breeze first met John Balance of Coil.
+Balance also appeared onstage with the band.

 Charity work

 Breeze supports numerous non-profit organisations which promote the human rights and religious liberty of religious minorities as well as campaign for religious freedom and freedom of belief.
 He made a significant contribution to enhancing religious freedom internationally through various means such as creation of public and private spaces for positive inter-faith exchanges.